De Lune Period Pain Tonic is an easy-to-use, all-natural formula for painful period cramps. Simply add to tea or water, drink, and feel the results!

 Although risks of side effects are generally lower with natural remedies, like all medicinal substances, nutrients and herbs can have side effects if you take enough of them.
 The ingredients in Pain Tonic have awesome safety profiles, and side effects are very unlikely to happen to those who use Pain Tonic as directed.
 If you were to take massive amounts of Pain Tonic everyday for several months, you may experience heartburn, diarrhea, stomach discomfort, gas, smelly pee, and thinner blood.
 Always talk to your doctor about the supplements you take.

 Can I take Pain Tonic alongside over-the-counter painkillers?

-We don’t recommend it.
-Risks of side effects increase when De Lune is mixed with other remedies like over-the-counter painkillers.
-If you must take a conventional painkiller, be sure to space out your dose of Pain Tonic and the painkiller by at least a few hours.
+If you must take a conventional painkiller, we recommend spacing out your dose of Pain Tonic and the painkiller by a few hours.